mario-goulart/fu/README.md

 directory) and the one-argument procedure that will be applied to the selected file.

-Once defined, handlers get integrated to fu:
+Once defined, commands get integrated to fu:

     $ fu -h
     Usage: fu <command> <options>